shanwai1234/Plant-hyperspectral-image-processing/README.md

 test.txt is the demo file to show the result of wavelength and its corresponding intensity for each plant.

-try_far.jpg is the binary image printed out to see the binarization, but this is just a check and not necessary for the code.
+binary.jpg is the binary image printed out to see the binarization, but this is just a check and not necessary for the code.

+stem.jpg is the binary image with only stem printer out to see the effect, while also a check file and not necessary for the code.

+final.jpg is the merged binary image for whole plant without the stem part, and also is a check file.